About the Department

 Several of our faculty have adjunct appointments in these programs, and several faculty in these other departments have adjunct appointments in our own.
 For a full list of our faculty and their areas or expertise, see the Faculty page.

 The Department offers a wide selection of courses in Greek and Latin language and literature and in Greek and Roman art, archaeology, and civilization.
 These range from First Year Seminars and introductory lecture courses for students with no prior knowledge of the field to advanced research seminars at the doctoral level.
 For further information about our course offerings, see the Course Overview page.

 The research interests of our faculty are equally broad.
-Current research projects include the processes of urbanization and state-formation on Crete in the Early Iron Age and Archaic periods; the role of ugliness in establishing and mediating the genres of Greek drama; representations of women in Xenophon; rape and the social meanings of the female body from Greek myth to the present; the construction of ethnicity and identity in the borderlands of Hellenistic Upper Egypt; the modes and uses of irony in Latin literature from Terence to Tertullian; the authority of the speaker and its self-subversion in Latin didactic and satire; depictions of tenderness in Latin elegy and Roman painting in the early empire; the relationships between texts and landscapes in the Greek cities of Asia Minor in the 2nd century CE; the shifting social and cultural meaning of animal sacrifice in the Roman imperial period; and the study of Latin literature in the monasteries and schools of present-day Belgium during the 10th and 11th centuries.
+Current research projects include the processes of urbanization and state-formation on Crete in the Early Iron Age and Archaic periods; the role of ugliness in establishing and mediating the genres of Greek drama; magic, the Underworld, the supernatural, and anger in Ancient Greek literature from Homer to Lucian; cemetery organization and funerary commemoration in Archaic and Classical Athens; representations of women in Xenophon; rape and the social meanings of the female body from Greek myth to the present; the construction of ethnicity and identity in the borderlands of Hellenistic Upper Egypt; the authority of the speaker and its self-subversion in Latin didactic and satire; depictions of tenderness in Latin elegy and Roman painting in the early empire; the relationships between texts and landscapes in the Greek cities of Asia Minor in the 2nd century CE; the shifting social and cultural meaning of animal sacrifice in the Roman imperial period; and the study of Latin literature in the monasteries and schools of present-day Belgium during the 10th and 11th centuries.

 The range of our course offerings and the breadth and diversity of our faculty’s interests and areas of expertise allow us to offer a number of different degree programs.